Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From PTA to Graph-based Summary Statistics

-Figure \ref{fig:strategy} outlines our proposed strategy for SGWB detection according to the graph-based analysis.
-A conservative HD detection is only claimed following a positive ${\rm Baseline-CURN}$ result, a negative ${\rm CURN-(MO-DI)}$ result, and finally, a significant ${\rm CURN-HD}$ difference.
+Figure \ref{fig:strategy} outlines our proposed strategy for SGWB detection according to the proposed graph-based analysis.
+A conservative HD detection is only claimed following a positive ${\rm Baseline-CURN}$ alert, a rejection of Monopole hypothesis, and finally, a significant ${\rm CURN-HD}$ difference.